jordanhong/my-config/Vim-config-guide.md

         For OS, I use the Skim Pdf reader: ``let g:Tex_ViewRule_pdf = 'open -a Skim'`` For Linux, I use Zathura: ``let g:Tex_ViewRule_pdf = 'zathura'``

 2. Ultisnip- Snippet Managers (``'SirVer/ultisnips'``)\
     Quick start: to configure specific snippets, launch ``:UltiSnipsEdit`` when the relavent file (e.g. `.py`, `.tex`) is opened.

 3. Vim-markdown preview(Plug 'JamshedVesuna/vim-markdown-preview')\
     Prerequisites: install grip (Github flavoured Markdown)<br/>
     Quick Start: <C-p> to launch markdown preview.

+4. Gruvbox theme (Plug 'morhetz/gruvbox'): Use gruvbox theme in vi.

+### External Software

+1. Ctags: Downloaded Exuberant ctags (see `:h ctags` for more information) <br/>
+    Quick start: In terminal, run 'ctags -R .' to generate tags.
+    This generates a link across files on definitions.
+One can use `CTRL-]` to jump to the declaration of a function in the source file.

 ### Vim Quick Notes: